open-source-tabletop/cadence/releases/modules/squadrons/squadrons.md

 ## Evasion

 When this model is targeted for an attack it may try to evade the attack if it still has Command Points remaining.
-Spend one Command Point and move this model up to 2 inches directly to the left or right of its forward direction.
+Spend one Command Point and move this model up to 2 inches directly to the left or right of its forward direction, stopping if it would overlap another model's base.
 This model may re-roll any failed Defence rolls from the attack that targetted it.

 ## Attack Targets